webqit/quantum-js/README.md

 3. Watch your console.
 Have fun.

-Wanna see where the magic lies?
+Wanna see how magical things really are here?
 Update your step 2 to split the logic into two separate scripts:

 2. One ordinary script and one quantum script: